Fighting Uneven Tone?Before Fighting Uneven Tone?After

 Elementary checks MHRA-suppliers

-Individual results may differ, but you will typically notice fewer spots and inflammation as your treatment progresses.
+Individual results differ, but you will typically notice less sun spots and melasma.
 Mild side effects such as peeling, tingling, and redness may initially occur as your skin adjusts.

 Tried, Tested, Loved: Hear It Firsthand

-Fade sun spots, lighten melasma, heal injury, and brighten your skin’s future with expert skincare today.
+Soften sun spots, lighten melasma, and heal injury powerfully—brighten your skin’s future with Monderma.

 Still Have Questions?

-Hyperpigmentation is a common skin condition that affects 1 in 3 people in the UK, mostly those over the age of 35.
+Hyperpigmentation affects 1 in 3 people in the UK, mostly those over 35.

 Women are more likely to be affected by hyperpigmentation than men.